RaghavMaskara21/DSA/Binary_Trees_1/Readme.md

 ## Inorder Traversal (Iterative)

--Take a stack and push all left elements into the stack -take out topmost element and print it
+- Take a stack and push all left elements into the stack
+- take out topmost element and print it
--set curr to curr->right
+- set curr to curr->right

 ## Preorder Traversal (Iterative)

--take a stack and print the current->left node and push it into stack -pop it
+- take a stack and print the current->left node and push it into stack
+- pop it
--set curr to curr->right
+- set curr to curr->right

 ## Postorder Traversal (Iterative)